 Ethiopia became a Party to the WHO Framework Convention on Tobacco Control on June 23, 2014.

-Tobacco Packaging and Labeling: Seven text-only health warnings must be displayed on at least 30 percent of principal surfaces of all outside packaging and labeling and be rotated every twelve months.
+Rotating text and pictorial health warnings are required to cover 70 percent of the front and the back of tobacco product packaging.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets